 Awarded by the USF College of Arts and Sciences and the USF School of Management, the Environmental Management/MBA program provides a cost and

 time savings of up to 12 units.
 Students may

 begin either program first or begin the programs concurrently.
 Separate admission to each school is required.
-Students applying to the MBA program first, the MSEM program first, or applying to MSEM and MBA programs concurrently (to begin in the same semester) must submit all required application materials for both programs.
+Students choose to apply to the MSEM program first, the MBA program first, or apply to both MSEM and MBA programs concurrently in order to begin in the same semester.
+Applicants must submit all required application materials for both programs, including GMAT for MBA.

 For a sample course schedule for students starting the programs simultaneously, click here.

-For more information about MSEM or the concurrent degree program, contact Maggie Winslow, email@example.com.
+For more information about MSEM or the dual degree program, contact Prof. Maggie Winslow, firstname.lastname@example.org.

 MSEM Assistant Professor Gretchen Coffman and three MSEM graduate students worked in Muir Woods this summer on a riparian tree survey with a team of restoration scientists.

 Allison Luengen, assistant professor of environmental science/management at USF, worries that California consumers are being sold fish with high mercury levels at popular grocery stores, fish markets, and sushi restaurants.

 Phytoplankton are the oceans' canaries in a coalmine for USF's Deneb Karentz, which is why she travels to one of the coldest places on earth to learn how these microscopic life forms are adapting to climate change.